 These have the standard five-pocket style, but with two additional zippered pockets; one in the front left pocket, and one in the back right pocket.
 Both are concealed within the pockets, so they’re stylish and secretive at the same time.
 The “fifth” pocket (the tiny one that people use for coins) has been expanded, so that it’s big enough for most smartphones.
 They’ve also got a clip on one of the belt loops, kind of like a built-in carabiner.

-They have more waist sizes than the Rohans listed above, but fewer inseam lengths, but they do have slim and straight fit options, and there’s even a women’s version.
+They have more waist sizes than the Rohans listed above, but fewer inseam lengths (but the inseam is long, which is easier to handle than something too short).
+They also have slim and straight fit options, and there’s even a women’s version too.

 4) QOR Performance Denim Jean